Sunday Commentary: A Closer Look at District 2’s Race and Chances to See a Tightly Contested Three-Person Race

 Now commenters noted that Horton in 2021 supported defunding the police.

-As one commenter put it: ““defund the police” is a moronic stance for a anyone but especially a potential city council person.”
+As one commenter put it: “’defund the police’ is a moronic stance for a anyone but especially a potential city council person.”

-But like anything, putting things in context is helpful.
+But, like anything, putting things in context is helpful.

 First of all, I agree probably somewhat less caustically that “defund the police” was an unfortunate slogan, it didn’t really describe the policy position well, it created a perception that this was an abolitionist policy, and it created a backlash.

-So yes, in retrospect it is easy to throw political barbs at such a position, the underlying concepts are somewhat different.
+So yes, in retrospect it is easy to throw political barbs at such a position, but the underlying concepts are somewhat different.

 Moreover, there is a campaign dynamic here.
-In a two person, winner takes all race, minority positions that are controversial tend to work towards a candidates disadvantage.
+In a two-person, winner-takes-all race, minority positions that are controversial tend to work towards a candidate’s disadvantage.

-But in a three person, winner takes all race, the dynamics change.
+But in a three-person, winner-takes-all race, the dynamics change.
 A highly salient, strongly held, minority position could be advantageous.

-The key question going into the last few weeks of this election is whether the Davis City Council race can capture significant voter attention and whether Dillan Horton can make this a highly contested three person race.
-Ironically his best recourse might be to focus on these kinds of issues rather than issues like housing where the three candidates have a lot of agreement.
+The key question going into the last few weeks of this election is whether the Davis City Council race can capture significant voter attention and whether Dillan Horton can make this a highly contested three-person race.
+Ironically, his best recourse might be to focus on these kinds of issues rather than issues like housing, where the three candidates have a lot of agreement.

 Author